-In 1889, North Carolina State University, then known as North Carolina College of Agriculture and Mechanic Arts—A&M, opened its doors to students and began the tradition of land-grant scholarship within North Carolina.
-Since those early days, the university has been committed to the land-grant model of education, aiming to provide a working education for the common man through real world opportunities and public service.
-This mission was revolutionary at the time, differing greatly from the European university model which focused on traditional disciplines.
+In 1889, North Carolina State University, then known as North Carolina College of Agriculture and Mechanic Arts (A&M), opened its doors to students and began the tradition of land-grant scholarship within North Carolina.
+Since those early days, the university has been committed to the land-grant model of education, aiming to provide a working education for people from every background through real-world opportunities and public service.
+This mission was revolutionary at the time, differing greatly from the European university model, which focused on traditional disciplines.
 The birth of NC State and other land-grant colleges changed the face of higher education, providing new opportunities for young men to work in industry, agriculture and engineering.

 The Creation and Work of the First Board of Trustees

 The Board of Trustees at the North Carolina College of Agriculture and Mechanic Arts first met on April 22, 1887.
 It consisted of 15 members.
 State law mandated that both Democrats and Republicans be appointed to the Board of Trustees, which included 10 men from the North Carolina Board of Agriculture and five appointed by the governor and confirmed by the North Carolina Senate.
 These new trustees would be vital to the establishment and development of North Carolina’s new “farmers’ college.”

 During the first meetings, the Board of Trustees elected Alexander Quarles Holladay as president of the college and hired the first six faculty members.
 They also set admissions requirements and policies for the new college and ordered that the campus, which consisted of 60 acres of land donated by Richard Stanhope Pullen, be further developed and improved.
 After ordering bricks made by the state penitentiary, the main campus building, later named Holladay Hall, slowly took shape.
 It was the only building on campus during those early years, housing students, trustees and faculty, as well as recreational and dining facilities.